 Westmont Community Care is a dedicated Commonwealth Home Support Programme (CHSP) provider within the Wodonga area.
 The CHSP provides entry level services to help older Australians remain independent and within their homes.
 CHSP aims to assist you to retain your independence rather than do things for you.

 To be eligible for CHSP you must be over 65 years old or over 50 years old if you identify as Aboriginal or Torres Strait Islander.
+To find out if your eligible or book an assessment you can call My Aged Care on 1800 200 422 or visit My Aged Care via this link: My Aged Care Assessment

 Services provided by Westmont Community Care through CHSP include, domestic assistance, personal care, shopping assistance, respite, individual support, meals on wheels, planned activity group and home and garden maintenance.